This past weekend was wonderful.

 Saturday evening, my kids and I attended an outdoor barbecue at the home of some dear friends.
 It also served as a surprise engagement party, where I was asked to give a little speech about what love means to me.

-And it is short.
-But it sums up exactly how I feel:
+But this little speech sums up exactly how I feel about love:

 When I was a child, love brought me comfort and safety.
 My favorite childhood memories include camping with my family, playing on the farm with my cousins, and sitting in my dad’s nook while our family watched The Muppet Show on Friday nights.